kldtz/vmn/README.md

 For example, I had issues typing combining Unicode characters like Arabic diacritics.
 You can create a simple text file with your favourite editor, where each line represents a side of a card.
 Always start with the front, followed by the back side.
-Obviously, the number of lines must be even in the end.
+The number of lines should be even in the end.
 Then you feed the content of the file to `add` via stdin:

 ```bash